iqbalyarkhan/old-website/content/2020-01-26--Binary-Search-Trees.md

 Running time: $O(N)$, space: $O(h)$ for recursive call stack.

-### Find next in inorder traversal
+### Find next in in-order traversal

-**Write a program that takes as input a BST and a value, and returns the first key that would appear in an inorder traversal which is greater than the input value.**
+**Write a program that takes as input a BST and a value, and returns the first key that would appear in an in-order traversal which is greater than the input value.**

 For example, if the given key is 30 in the tree below, you should return 32